filcon/PSU_electronics_detection/README.md

-# PSU Electronics Eetection
+# PSU Electronics Detection
-Identification of electronic components in PSUs with computer vision.

-A Deep Learning approach, using Python, to identify components in PSUs (Power Supply Unit) and defects.
+A Deep Learning approach, using Python, to identify components in PSUs (Power Supply Unit) and if possible defects.